-Buy gifts in advance and avoid the stress.
+Buy gifts in advance and avoid stress.

 By: Allan R Kirby

 Coping with personal stress is already challenging, but when you add all the financial costs you get from Thanksgiving through to Christmas it can get too stressful for many.
 This is not fiction; it's an actual fact that Americans are now spending over $1,000 during the holiday season for gifts and related purchases.
-Additionally it also appears that 70% Americans use credit cards and not cash to pay for these gifts.
+Additionally, it also appears that 70% of Americans use credit cards and not cash to pay for these gifts.

-Unfortunately many Americans just end up dealing with the financial mess after the holidays are over.
+Unfortunately, many Americans just end up dealing with the financial mess after the holidays are over.
 Leading to a few months of financial stress by paying off the debt and getting their financial house in order.
-Additionally all the spending can lead to regret and even affect your mental health for weeks if not months after the holidays, something we all do not want.
+Additionally, all the spending can lead to regret and even affect your mental health for weeks if not months after the holidays, something we all do not want.

 The best way to deal with this is to try and get ahead of the game, meaning saving money or buying gifts long in advance to help spread the financial burden and reduce mental stress.

-We have three methods you can use to save money in order to get prepared for christmas plus another way to get ahead of the holidays to help reduce your financial burden.
+We have three methods you can use to save money in order to get prepared for Christmas plus another way to get ahead of the holidays to help reduce your financial burden.

 1. The traditional way

 Believe it or not, it actually works for many people of all ages.
 We are living in an era of e-banking and e-commerce and cash is simply not used like it used to but it's putting money away in a piggy bank still a great method to save money.
 I still do it myself and find I can save up a bundle over a couple of months.
-The reason why I do, is because of how simple it is!
-It's not a complicated method and for some people, it's the simplicity which allows for success.
+The reason why I do is because of how simple it is!
+It's not a complicated method and for some people, it's the simplicity that allows for success.